expressots/expresso-site-doc/docs/overview/application.md

 }
 ```

-### Listen method
+### Listen Method

 The listen method starts the server and listens for incoming requests.
-In the listen method, developers can define not just the port number but also the server environment, which can be either development, staging, or production.
-As well as the developers can set the application name and version to be displayed in the console when the server starts, as shown in the following example:
+In the listen method, developers can define the port number and server environment, which can be either development, staging, or production.
+Developers can also set the application name and version to be displayed in the console when the server starts, as shown in the following example:

 ```typescript
 // App listen method